arfylarfy/Module3Challenge/README.md

 # Module 3 Challenge

 ## Cryptocurrency Arbitrage Application
-This crypto arbitrage program analyzes and presents arbitrage opportunities between coinbase and bitstamp exchanges.
+This cryptocurrency arbitrage program analyzes and presents arbitrage opportunities between coinbase and bitstamp exchanges.
 It compares the data between these two exchanges and analyzes arbitrage opportunies over a period of 4 months.

 ## Technologies
 This project is written in python.
 The required libraries in order to use the application are pandas, path from pathlib, and %matplotlib inline.